dambarish138/GenAI_Syllabus_PCCOE/Unit_III/02_Data Preprocessing Techniques.md

 ---

-Feel free to ask for more details or examples on any specific preprocessing technique!

-Source: Conversation with Copilot, 22/09/2024
 (1) How to Preprocess Data in Python. https://builtin.com/machine-learning/how-to-preprocess-data-python.
 (2) Python: Data Preprocessing in Data Mining, Machine Learning. https://www.analyticsvidhya.com/blog/2021/08/data-preprocessing-in-data-mining-a-hands-on-guide/.
 (3) Python Tutorial: Data Cleaning and Preprocessing for ML. https://machinelearningmodels.org/python-tutorial-data-cleaning-and-preprocessing-for-ml/.